 The Willow Island hydroelectric facility is a 44-MW run-of-the-river hydroelectric power plant providing renewable generation to the region.
 The facility is located near St. Marys, West Virginia, on the Ohio River.

 There are 79 AMP member communities in Ohio, West Virginia, Virginia, Kentucky and Michigan receiving power from the Willow Island hydroelectric facility.
-The plant is part of the AMP Phase 1 project, which also includes the Cannelton and Smithland hydroelectric projects.
+The plant is part of the AMP Hydroelectric Phase 1 Project, which also includes the Cannelton and Smithland plants.

 Excavation and cofferdam construction started in June 2011 and powerhouse construction began in December 2012.
 The plant reached full commercial operational in February 2016.